 Deck Materials Comparison

 There’s something liberating about spending time outside on a deck.
 Whether you make it a private retreat shaded by vegetation or an energetic entertainment area complete with a built-in BBQ, this outdoor living space is often the most enjoyable area of a home.
-It can increase the value of your home by about 70% to 75%.
+And when you resell your house, you can expect to recover about 75% of your investment

 Before you start building, you want to make sure that the material you choose matches the exterior of your home and fits your lifestyle.
 This guide on some of the most popular decking materials will help you decide.